needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsDevelopmentCycle.md

 ## Customizing URL Evaluation
 There are several scenarios where you will need to customize the path or URL of an asset (an AssetBundle generally) at runtime.
 The most common example is creating signed URLs.
 Another might be dynamic host determination.

-The code below is an example of appending a query string to all urls:
+The code below is an example of appending a query string to all URLs:

 ```
 //Implement a method to transform the internal ids of locations